flex-development/dist-tag-action/CONTRIBUTING.md

        - pack project
        - create and push new tag
        - create and publish github release
-       - add `status:prereleased` or `status:released` label to linked issues
        - make sure all prereleased or released issues are closed
        - delete release branch